iluwatar/java-design-patterns/prototype/README.md

 ## Explanation

-First it should be noted that Prototype pattern is not used to gain performance benefits.
-It's only used for creating new objects from prototype instance.
+First, it should be noted that the Prototype pattern is not used to gain performance benefits.
+It's only used for creating new objects from prototype instances.

-Real world example
+Real-world example

 > Remember Dolly?
 The sheep that was cloned!
 Lets not get into the details but the key point here is
 > that it is all about cloning.

 In plain words

-> Create object based on an existing object through cloning.
+> Create an object based on an existing object through cloning.

 Wikipedia says